testflows/TestFlows-WebSite/source/handbook/index.md

 > _Writing requirements is hard, but developing enterprise software without requirements
 > is even harder._

-## Requirements As Code
+## Requirement Documents

-Working with requirements as code is very convenient, but it does not necessarily mean that we need to write requirements as [Python] code.
+Working with requirements just like with code is very convenient, but it does not necessarily mean that we need to write requirements as [Python] code.

 Requirements form documents such as SRS (Software Requirements Specification)